David Chung

 Live State And Durable Memory Are Not The Same Thing

-The other big Pete update was status handling.
+The other big update was how Pete tracks status.

-Before, every story flip lived in pm/status.md: ready, in progress, done, blocked.
+Before, every job change lived in pm/status.md: ready, in progress, done, blocked.
 That file is useful.
 Future-me needs it.
-But editing it on every state change is expensive.
+But editing it on every change is expensive.

-Each flip costs a read, an edit, and then the Markdown comes back into context.
-Multiply that across dozens of stories and you’re burning attention on bookkeeping.
+Each flip costs a read, an edit, and then the whole file comes back into the workspace.
+Multiply that across dozens of jobs and you’re burning attention on paperwork.

 Pete v2 now splits the job: